How can we support babies in the first year? This question has swirled around me for many years, and I've finally come to an answer that feels right:

 - Create a daily rhythm- You are the weaver of context for your baby.
 Create balance with a rhythm of rest and activity, lullabies and meal blessings cue what comes next and create a balanced feeling day.

 - Create a nourishing rhythm- We need a balance of work and play, of social time and time alone.
 Notice when you need to let things go and slow down.
-Click here to join our free online class December 9-10 to create a clear vision for your holiday season.

 - Tune into Mother Nature- She is the greatest weaver of context, showing us when to be more outward and when to be more inward.
 Follow her lead and create family celebrations that represent your family values and your sense of place.

 - Balancing Movements- Try to incorporate spacial dynamics, yoga, Qi Gong, dance or pilates that challenge you to find stillness within.